Daniel-191/Paradise/TOS.md

 * Exploiting bugs, glitches, or vulnerabilities is strictly prohibited and may result in suspension or permanent bans.
 * Cheating, automation (e.g. macros or bots), and abuse of systems is forbidden.
 * Alternate accounts used to bypass restrictions or gain unfair advantages will be punished.
+* Sharing your Discord account with another person for the purpose of gaining advantages, farming currency, or bypassing restrictions is prohibited.
 * **Rob teaming**—such as coordinating with others to rob a single user and split profits—is **not allowed**.
 * Sending money to alternate or other users to **minimize losses from robbing** is considered **teaming** and is prohibited.
 * Using the `/rob` feature to unfairly target users through manipulation or baiting is also forbidden.
+* **Scamming other users**—including but not limited to false promises of trades, fake item offers, or fraudulent currency transfers—is strictly prohibited and will result in confiscation of assets and possible permanent bans.
+* Attempting to bypass bans, suspensions, or other restrictions by using alternate accounts, VPNs, or other methods is strictly forbidden and will result in further action.
+* Repeatedly using bot commands in a way that intentionally lags, crashes, or disrupts the bot’s normal operation is prohibited.
 * Violations may result in bans or confiscation of funds.
 * Appeals must be submitted through the support ticket system at [this link](https://discord.gg/JX3zFYPY6b).